 We feel so honored that you would include our story in your decision of finding a family for your precious baby.
 We have so much to share and look forward to an opportunity to meet with you, but most importantly please know we think you are extraordinary for giving the gift of life to your unborn child.
 A simple “thank you” seems merely understated when we look at the opportunity you will be providing an adoptive couple and your child.
 If that couple is us, there will not be a day that goes by that we will not remember the sacrifices you underwent to provide us a miracle, a child we can call ours.

 Let us introduce ourselves, we are Colin and Marsha.
-We met ten years ago, in an unexpected encounter, which lead to our first date two days later and we became inseparable from that point forward, marrying 2 ½ years later.
+We met seven years ago, in an unexpected encounter, which lead to our first date two days later and we became inseparable from that point forward, marrying 2 ½ years later.
 When I met Colin I knew I had a guy who was in love with life, had a contagious laugh, and most importantly, his eyes lit up when he spoke of his family, especially his mother.
 I knew he was a great catch, which turned into the love of my life.
 He truly completes my personality.
-I am one who meets no strangers, am extremely extroverted, has a personality larger than life, and a nurturing soul.
+I am one who meets no strangers, am extremely extraverted, has a personality larger than life, and a nurturing soul.

 We were both at a perfect place in our live to meet, and after we got to know one another we realized that 5 years prior we were in the same restaurant-at an opening with mutual friends, however, our paths did not cross.
 We feel that fate lead us to each other at just the right time for us to both be in a place to open our hearts to begin a life together.